gbraad/fedora-modularity/source/architecture/building-naming/module.rst

 they both assemble existing compiled packages into bundled output; but the module compose is just one single targeted assembly, whereas the full distribution Compose typically creates multiple repositories and images as output in a single large job.
-Also note that we can in theory perform the build of the packages within a module, and the compose of the module itself, as a single step; we might term this a **module build.**
+Also note that we can, in theory, perform the build (compilation) of the packages within a module, and the compose of the module itself, as a single step; we might term this a **module build.**